jackgray/narc_arch/docs/source/preprocessing.rst

     dcm2bids or dcm2niix should be performed on XNAT server prior to downloading to mitigate high I/O load during download of uncompressed DICOM data

 nipreps/fmriprep
-    Once the new session is downloaded, further processing steps will be triggered.
+    Once the new session is downloaded, further processing steps will be triggered: fmriprep, abcd, etc.
-        -   fmriprep
-        -   abcd

 Additional Processing
     Once preprocessing is complete, a slack notification will be sent, and additional processing automations can be performed.